How to create a project roadmap: A toolkit for success

 A project roadmap is the best way to communicate project strategies, milestones and deliverables to key stakeholders within your business.

 Communicating your project aim and strategy isn’t always easy.
-Often, key stakeholders and executives want to see how a project will unfold but not at the requisite of having to trawl through an overly detailed plan.
+Often, key stakeholders and executives want to see how a project will unfold but don’t have time to trawl through an overly detailed plan.

 That’s why a project roadmap is so useful.
-It offers a concise way of charting project milestones and objectives so that decisionmakers know which deliverables to expect and when.
-It’s also a way of establishing effective workstreams, helping you delegate and manage tasks from the gestation stage.
+It offers a concise way of charting project milestones and objectives so that decision-makers know which deliverables to expect and when.
+It’s also a way of establishing effective workstreams, helping you delegate and manage tasks from the start.

 Here, we cover the basics of creating a project roadmap, from setting a realistic timeline to establishing balanced workstreams with definable objectives.